 As they toiled in a public park, they noticed a growing interest among passersby.

-The allure of the garden attracted the attention of various community groups who expressed a desire to get their hands dirty.
+The allure of the garden attracted the attention of various community groups who expressed a desire to get involved, and get their hands dirty.

-It was a moment of decision that changed the trajectory of MUD, a decision that was made in the most unexpected of places – a local pub: “After about three years, the three of us got quite drunk in a pub and decided to quit our day jobs and set up Manchester Urban Diggers.”
+Mike said: “After about three years, the three of us got quite drunk in a pub and decided to quit our day jobs and set up Manchester Urban Diggers.

 MUD’s mission was clear: to create spaces where people could experience the joy of growing food in diverse ways.